-6. Mikel Arteta
+7. Mikel Arteta

 Position: Central midfielder

 Mikel Arteta the player will be remembered as perhaps one of the most under-appreciated midfielder in the league at his time – outside of the clubs he represented.
 The Spaniard was a massive player in his six-year spell at Everton, first joining on loan from Real Sociedad before making his move permanent.
-Five years with Arsenal towards the end of the career only furthered his praise, with the midfielder being one of the consistent performers in a time of struggle under Arsene Wenger.
+Five years with Arsenal towards the end of the career only furthered his praise, with the midfielder being one of the consistent performers in a time of relative struggle under Arsene Wenger.

-Notable teams: Manchester United
+Notable teams: Juventus

-2. Pep Guardiola
+4. Pep Guardiola

 Position: Defensive midfielder

-Notable teams: Barcelona
+Notable teams: Barcelona, Roma

 Even after Cruyff, Pep continued to excel – playing through the rest of the 90s where he also learned from Louis van Gaal.
-Pep won a Copa del Rey as well as two more Liga titles and Uefa Cup Winner’s Cup after Cruyff.
+Pep won a Copa del Rey as well as two more Liga titles and the Uefa Cup Winner’s Cup after Cruyff.
 A proud Catalan, he also played 47 times for Spain – that would have been more but he fell out with Javier Clemente and missed Euro 96, then he missed the 1998 World Cup through injury.

 After he left Barcelona he embarked on a tour of teams where he seemed to pick the destination purely to work with great coaches: Carlo Mazzone at Brescia, Fabio Capello at Roma, Juanma Lillo at Dorados.

-1. Frank Lampard
+2. Frank Lampard